-Question/Issue: Will the District require that a solvent user have an EPA method 24 test done to determine the ROC content of a solvent or will the VOC data from a material safety data sheet (MSDS) be sufficient?
+Question/Issue: Will the District require that a solvent user have a U.S.EPA method 24 test done to determine the ROC content of a solvent or will the VOC data from a material safety data sheet (MSDS) be sufficient?

-Answer/Response: If the solvent manufacturer based the VOC data in their MSDS on an EPA method 24 test, the District will not require the users to have a test performed.
-(Some MSDSs specify that the VOC data is based on EPA method 24.)
+Answer/Response: If the solvent manufacturer based the VOC data in their MSDS on a U.S.EPA method 24 test, the District will not require the users to have a test performed.
+(Some MSDSs specify that the VOC data is based on U.S.EPA method 24.)